FujitsuResearch/FieldWorkArena/README.md

 ### Download dataset
 1. Go to https://en-documents.research.global.fujitsu.com/fieldworkarena/ .
-2. Click link on `評価用データ一式(Evaluation dataset)` and apply from Forms page,
+2. Click link on `Evaluation dataset` and apply from Forms page,
 3. Confirm the download URL in email sent from FieldWorkArena.
 (It may take a few business days.)
 4. Unzip downloaded file.
 The files should be organized in the following directory structure:
 ```